alandoherty95/Milestone-Project-2/README.md

-- I identified a bug while testing the Current Weather to ensure it was functioning correctly.
+- I experienced an issue with the Open Weather API feature.
+I identified a bug while testing the Current Weather to ensure it was functioning correctly.
 In the early stages, the current temperature was displaying 0 instead of the correct figure.
 I rewrote the code and tested multiple times.
 I found a solution by adjusted the following line of code: